 - Scope 2 emissions: Scope 2 includes emissions that result from the generation of electricity, heat or steam purchased by Delta in both owned and leased facilities, such as airport spaces.

 - Scope 3 emissions: At this time, our Scope 3 emissions include all jet fuel from Delta Connection carriers that we do not wholly own.
-It does not include airlines in which we have an equity stake or those in which we participate in a joint venture.
+It does not include airlines in which we participate in a joint venture.
 It also does not include our supply chain emissions (emissions generated by our vendors).
 We are in the process of getting our arms around calculating those emissions.